adobe-target/documentation/add-requests.md

 ---
-title: Adobe Target location request scenarios
+title: Add Adobe Target Requests
-description: Adobe Target mobile SDK methods can be used to display Target locations in several scenarios.
+seo-title: Add Adobe Target Requests
+description: The Adobe Mobile Services SDK (v4) provides Adobe Target methods & functionality that enable you to personalize your app with different experiences for different users.
+seo-description: The Adobe Mobile Services SDK (v4) provides Adobe Target methods & functionality that enable you to personalize your app with different experiences for different users.
 feature: mobile
 kt: kt-3040
 audience: developer